FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Area and Width Reduction.rst

 .. image:: ../../img/Area-and-Width-Reduction-Factor-Buildings/Area003.png

-1. Click the Evaluate Reduction Factors (ARF and WRF) icon.
+1. Click the Evaluate Reduction Factors (ARF and WRF) button.
    There are two options.
    Use the Blocked Areas Layer if constructing polygons from the digitizing tools.
    Use the external polygon layer if building polygons are in another layer.